ender01/Android-application-security/Android application security checklist.md

 ## Data Storage
 ### DS-001 Check data stored in SharedPreferences
 #### Overview
-The SharedPreferences provides a general framework to save and retrieve persistent key-value pairs in plain text within the app's private data directory.
+The `SharedPreferences` provides a general framework to save and retrieve persistent key-value pairs in plain text within the app's private data directory.
 #### Code review
-Check the source code to verify the usage of SharedPreferences.
+Check the source code to verify the usage of `SharedPreferences`.
 #### Manual assessment
-Check the SharedPreferences files under `/data/data/PACKAGE_NAME /shared_prefs/`.
+Check the `SharedPreferences` files under `/data/data/PACKAGE_NAME /shared_prefs/`.
 #### Excepted result
-No sensitive data or user private data is stored in SharedPreferences files without protection.
+No sensitive data or user private data is stored in `SharedPreferences` files without protection.

 ---
 ### DS-002 Check data stored in SQLite databases
 #### Overview
 SQLite database is full supported by Android, but the data stored in it is not encrypted.
 #### Code review
-Check the usage of SQLiteDatabase.
+Check the usage of `SQLiteDatabase`.
 Such as: `execSQL()`.
 #### Manual assessment
 Check the SQLite DB files.
 For example, DB files under `/data/data/PACKAGE_NAME/` with the extension of `.db` or `.sqlite`.
 #### Excepted result